anjo233/STATML_Learn/README.md

 - Theoretical background connecting to the textbook chapters
 - Step-by-step code implementations
 - Visualizations and interpretations
-- Exercises for further exploration

-The tutorials are designed to be worked through sequentially within each notebook, but can be adapted for classroom use or self-study.
+The tutorials are designed to be worked through sequentially within each notebook.

 ## Citation